Kang Yatse 2 (6250m)

 For more information https://www.gov.uk/foreign-travel-advice/india/money

 There is no time difference between Morocco and United Kingdom.

-We are looking to run this trip in 2nd-19th September of 2022.
-Please note departure dates are +/- 2 days and will be confirmed 6 months before.
+We are looking to run this trip from the 5nd-22nd September 2023.
+Please note departure dates are +/- 4 days and will be confirmed 6 months before.

 Please complete your details by pressing the “REGISTER YOUR INTEREST” button near the top of the event page.

 please make sure you have sufficient TRAVEL INSURANCE FOR THIS TRIP

 You must show proof of your travel insurance for this trip and it must cover the following:-

 Some suggested Insurance companies for you to look at (you must do your own research, these are for guidance only):-